-EU leaders 'sorry' to see Britain go as Johnson secures Brexit deal
+Johnson agrees Brexit deal, but must now win over parliament

 The head of the main opposition Labour Party, Jeremy Corbyn, said he was “unhappy” with the agreement and would vote against it.
 Labour has said it wants any deal to be subject to a public vote, but as yet has not indicated whether it will back any move for a second referendum on Saturday.

-Johnson has no majority in the 650-seat parliament, and in practice needs at least 318 votes to get a deal ratified.
+Johnson does not have a majority in the 650-seat parliament, and in practice needs at least 318 votes to get a deal ratified.
 The DUP have 10 votes.
 Parliament defeated a previous deal struck by Johnson’s predecessor, Theresa May, three times.

-Deutsche Bank said in a note it thought there was a 55% chance parliament would reject Johnson’s deal, and other analysts made similar projections that the vote would not pass.
+Deutsche Bank estimated there was a 55% chance parliament would reject Johnson’s deal, and other analysts thought similar.

 Johnson appears intent on presenting parliament with a stark choice - the deal he has struck or no deal - in the hope of securing just enough votes, including perhaps from the opposition benches, to secure a knife-edge approval.